Chase-Forestello/chase-forestello/README.md

 - 👨‍💻 I'm dedicated to writing clean code that delivers seamless, secure, efficient, and intuitive experiences.
 - 👀 My interests include coding, gaming, and golf!
-- 🌱 I’m currently working on a [JavaScript30]!
+- 🌱 I’m currently working on a [JavaScript30] and a [React portfolio]!
 - 📫 EMAIL: chase.forestello@gmail.com
 - 💻 Check out my [Portfolio]!